Christmas – the most wonderful time of the year, right?

 Take on a part-time job over the holidays

-You know how busy things can get during the holiday season – and that means that many places will be taking on more staff.
+You know how busy things can get during the holiday season – and that means that many companies will be taking on more staff, and have openings for part-time jobs.

 Have a look around your local area to see if anyone is hiring, or even ask on local Facebook groups to let people know you are looking.